son4john/final_project/README.md

 - server.js - is my server side script, it manages the html file.
 It was also suppose to manage the mongo request, but unfortunatley i couldn't get that to work properly.

-- client.js - javascripts
+- client.js - client side scripts
+- index.html - webpage
--
+- mongo#.txt - mongo queries